Telescopic actions: Introduction

 The actions on $\HH^3$ and $\HH^4$ are constructed in Section~\ref{sec:orbifold-3+4}.

-In these constructions we use $Y$ as a skeleton and build orbifolds out of regular right-angled dodecahedra from $\HH^3$ and correspondingly $120$-cells from $\HH^4$.
+In these constructions we use $Y$ as a skeleton and build orbifolds from regular right-angled dodecahedra in $\HH^3$ and correspondingly $120$-cells from $\HH^4$.
 We build them in such a way that the obtained spaces $\mathcal O_3$ and $\mathcal O_4$ naturally have a structure of a hyperbolic orbifold and their orbi-fundamental groups admit a natural homomorphism onto $\Gamma$ with some extra properties.
-Thus the universal orbi-cover of $\mathcal O_i$ is $\HH^i$ and the \emph{extra properties} ensure that the group of deck transformations has the all-inclusive property.
+Thus the universal orbi-cover of $\mathcal O_i$ is $\HH^i$ and the \emph{extra properties} ensure that the group of deck transformations has the telescopic property.

+Recently, a similar construction was used by Gaifullin in \cite{Gaifullin}; he glued a compact hyperbolic $4$-manifold $M$ from hyperbolic right-angled $120$-cells such that for any oriented compact $4$-manifold $N$ there exists a finite non-ramified cover $\tilde M$ of $M$ that admits a map of positive degree to $N$, $\tilde M\to N$.

 \parbf{Acknowledgments.} In the first place we would like to thank Joel Fine, for teaching us twistor theory, numerous discussions, and support.
 We want to thank Najmuddin Fakhruddin for the reference \cite{Ko}.
-We also want to thank Iain Aitchison, Frederic Campana, Sergei Galkin, Aleksandr Kolpakov, Misha Kapovich and Bruce Kleiner for useful conversations, Richard Kent with Henry Wilton for a prompt answer to our question about fundamental groups of $3$-manifolds and Ivan Cheltsov for showing us how to resolve our singularities explicitly.
-We want to thank an anonymous referee for thoughtful reading and correcting dozens of mistakes in the manuscript.
+We also want to thank Ian Agol, Iain Aitchison, Misha Belolipetsky Frederic Campana, Sergei Galkin, Aleksandr Kolpakov, Bruce Kleiner, Dave Morris and Ernest Vinberg for useful conversations, Richard Kent with Henry Wilton for a prompt answer to our question about fundamental groups of $3$-manifolds and Ivan Cheltsov for showing us how to resolve our singularities explicitly.
+We want to thank Misha Kapovich for his interest, thoughtful reading, valuable suggestions, and correcting several mistakes in the manuscript.